TIBCOSoftware/snappydata/docs/security/security.md

 ### Using Smart Connector Mode

-When using the Smart Connector Mode, run the following command in the snappy shell to connect:
+When using the Smart Connector Mode, run the following command in the Spark shell to connect:

 ```
 $ bin/spark-shell